rchurchley/copernicus/README.md

 ## Modifications

-The colour scheme can be tweaked by changing the constants defined at the top of `source/colour.scss`.
-Site-specific styles should be added to the bottom of `source/main.scss` and `source/colour.scss`.
+The colour scheme (among other things) can be tweaked by changing the constants defined in `source/local_settings.scss`.
+Site-specific classes and styles should be added to `source/local_styles.scss`.

 ## Installation